sabdulramoni2/Run-Ansible-from-Jenkins-Pipeline/README.md

                 ssh-keygen -p -f .ssh/id_rsa -m pem -P ""-N ""
             ```
 -  Where:
-        f = path to the private key
+        -f = path to the private key
-        m = the file extension
+        -m = the file extension
         P = old passphrase
         N = new passphrase
 - When prompted for the new passphrase, leave it empty by pressing Enter.
 When prompted to reenter the passphrase, press Enter again.
 The following output will display: